 CARING FOR THE PLANET

-With the Global Women's Strike, we are publicising women’s natural farming and supported the victorious one-year long protest of Indian farmers against their impoverishment and multinationals' control of the land.
+With the Global Women's Strike, we are publicising the massive spread of natural farming by women’s self-help groups in Andhra Pradesh, India, and supported the victorious 12-month-long protest of Indian farmers against their impoverishment and takeover by multinationals.

 The US military is the biggest single polluter on earth.
 Global military expenditures are about two trillion dollars annually.
 Imagine how that money could be used to repair the planet, end poverty & care for each other.